-All data elements are specified by MN Community Measurement in our 2018 DDS guides.
-These guides provide detailed steps and instructions to ensure that clinics submitted data in a standard format.
+Data submission requirements are specified by MN Community Measurement in our 2018 DDS guides.
+These guides provide detailed steps and instructions to ensure that clinics submit data in a standard format.

 Data are reported at two levels: by clinic site and medical group.
 Clinics are defined as single locations where patients received care.
 Medical groups usually consist of multiple clinics.
 Often, the medical group provides centralized administrative functions for multiple clinics.